XplicitComputing/messages/README.md

-This module was spun out of the larger xcompute project in August 2020.
-It is scheduled for public release Q3 2022.
+This submodule was spun out of the xcompute project in August 2020 and publicly released on 11 July 2022.

 # 0. Introducing Messages